 In addition, donors who establish an expendable or endowed fund will receive an annual stewardship report, detailing the impact that their gift has had upon the College and its community.

 For outstanding philanthropy, donors are eligible for nomination to the 1441 Foundation, or indeed for election as Fellow Commoners or Fellow Benefactors.
-Donors may be recognized for their annual and cumulative giving, as well as for intended legacies (when the language of the bequest or other documentation is shared with the College).
+Donors may be recognised for their annual and cumulative giving, as well as for intended legacies (when the language of the bequest or other documentation is shared with the College).

-The purpose of the 1441 Foundation is to encourage and recognize extraordinary philanthropy in support of the mission of King’s College, Cambridge.
+The purpose of the 1441 Foundation is to encourage and recognise extraordinary philanthropy in support of the mission of King’s College, Cambridge.
 Membership of the Foundation is based on a donor’s cumulative giving; Fellows Commoners and Benefactors are elected on the basis of nomination to the College’s Governing Body.

 £25,000 - Lifetime membership.